 The Administrative Review Officer shall mail the written determination , to the Member or Applicant, or his or her designee, and the Plan within twenty (20) Business Days of the receipt of the last submitted information from the Member or Applicant or the Plan.

-15.16: Fraud
+15.16.
+Fraud.

 Any person who obtains coverage by knowingly and deliberately making false statements,